Lawsuit over January crash of Boeing 737 alleges autothrottle malfunction

 This specific 737 had been parked for nine months last year due to the COVID-19 pandemic air travel downturn.
 The Indonesian aviation regulators issued a new certificate of airworthiness in mid-December 2020 that allowed it to return to service.

-Maintenance logs show that pilots repeatedly reported issues with the autothrottle in the days before the fatal flight and technicians attempted to rectify the problem by cleaning switches and connectors.
+According to the preliminary report into the crash by the Indonesian National Transportation Safety Committee (“KNKT”), maintenance logs show that pilots repeatedly reported issues with the autothrottle in the days before the fatal flight and technicians attempted to rectify the problem by cleaning switches and connectors.

-One of the safety regulations introduced after this particular plane was certified requires that a jet’s automated systems be designed to give pilots a smooth transition if for any reason they disengage and revert to manual flight.
+One of the safety regulations introduced after the older 737 planes were certified requires that a jet’s automated systems be designed to give pilots a smooth transition if for any reason they disengage and revert to manual flight.

 If automated systems disengage, the jet must not abruptly shift its behavior in such a way as to require unusual pilot skill or strength to maintain control.

 In the Sriwijaya crash, after an autothrottle malfunction causing unequal thrust between the two engines had been ongoing for some time, the automated systems eventually disengaged.
-The plane immediately rolled to an angle of 45 degrees and the pilots lost control.
+The plane immediately rolled to an angle of 45 degrees and the pilots lost control, according to the preliminary report.

-Joe Jacobsen, a former FAA safety engineer who publicly criticized the FAA’s certification of the 737 MAX just before he retired last month, said in an interview Thursday that this description of what happened, from the preliminary report into the crash, suggests the jet’s autopilot system was “handling the fault, until it let go” after which the plane abruptly rolled.
+Joe Jacobsen, a former FAA safety engineer who publicly criticized the FAA’s certification of the 737 MAX just before he retired last month, said in an interview Thursday that this suggests the jet’s autopilot system was “handling the fault, until it let go,” after which the plane abruptly rolled.

 Up until that point, he said, the autopilot would have been compensating for the unequal thrust between the engines by moving the rudder and trailing edges on the wings (ailerons) to prevent the plane from yawing or rolling to one side.